top of page

 As I approached the farm, where the trail continued between a barn and a garage, a man emerged from the barn.

-I returned a small wave, quietly echoed his hei hei, and continued on my way.
+I returned a small wave, quietly echoed his 'hei hei', and continued on my way as he disappeared into his garage.

 A glance back, after emerging unscathed.